 There are 1,610 skiable acres with 76 runs and trails.
 Beginners can take a lesson while experts will want to test out the longest continuous double black diamond run in North America.

-If you have ever wanted to try heli-skiing, you’ll have the chance too.
-Ride a helicopter to higher elevations to experience fresh, untouched snow.
+If you want to try heli-skiing, ride a helicopter to higher elevations to experience fresh, untouched snow.

 The Alyeska Resort is also one of the best places to stay in Alaska.
 Amenities include a saltwater pool, a world-class Nordic spa, multiple restaurants, and incredible, cozy rooms.